Easy Chia Pudding

 Cuisine: American

-Keyword: chia pudding, chia seed pudding, vanilla chia pudding
+Keyword: chia pudding, chia seed pudding, healthy breakfast, make ahead breakfast, vanilla chia pudding

 Servings: 4